-For a disease as common as prostate cancer, a condition which one man in six will be diagnosed with in their lifetime, the ideal approach is to prevent men from getting prostate cancer.
+For a disease as common as prostate cancer, a condition in which one man in six will be diagnosed within their lifetime, the ideal approach is to prevent men from getting prostate cancer.

 The reduction in the overall incidence of prostate cancer was significant.
-The use of these drugs and their FDA-approval for prevention has been slow to come in part because of the lingering concern over the high-grade prostate cancer risk.
+The use of these drugs and their FDA approval for prevention has been slow to come in part because of the lingering concern over the high-grade prostate cancer risk.
 Men in these trials got less prostate cancer if treated with these drugs, but the prostate cancers that they did get were more often high-grade (had higher Gleason scores) and thus appeared to be at risk for behaving more aggressively.
-Men with a family history of prostate cancer or other high risk factors, and in fact any man, should discuss the use of these drugs for this purpose.
+Men with a family history of prostate cancer or other high-risk factors, and any man, should discuss the use of these drugs for this purpose.

 Vitamin E and selenium were not effective in the prevention of prostate cancer in the SELECT trial.
 Vitamin E supplementation may have increased the incidence of prostate cancer.

 - Lycopene was also ineffective as a preventive agent.

 - Pomegranate juice had no meaningful impact on prostate cancer prevention.

 - Green tea had some early results suggestive of a possible protective effect, and a larger trial is underway.